 To assure that each student has an adequate program of professional training and that no student has an undue share of the faculty resources available for individual work with students, no more than 15 units of credit for work done under Rules 3 and 4 may be counted toward the 85 units required for the J.D. degree.
-Please note the 295.5 Clinics are exempted from the rules limiting overall units; this includes the Death Penalty Clinic, EBCLC, the Environmental Law Clinic, the International Human Rights Clinic, and the Samuelson Clinic.
+Please note the 295.5 Clinics are exempted from the rules limiting overall units; this includes the Death Penalty Clinic, EBCLC, the Environmental Law Clinic, the International Human Rights Clinic, the Policy Advocacy Clinic, and the Samuelson Clinic.

 Rule 6 Work in Other Law Schools

 Students who wish to take work in another accredited law school toward satisfaction of the J.D. degree requirements must obtain the prior permission of the Dean, which will be given only to second- and third-year students in good standing, and then only for good cause shown.
 Students must receive at least a “C” in the course for it to be transferred toward their JD.
 The Dean may limit the number of courses and amount of unit credit to be allowed, and may impose other conditions as a prerequisite to receive credit toward the J.D.